cdapio/coopr/coopr-docs/docs/source/rest/clusters.rst

  /clusters/{cluster-id}/services/restart

-There is no POST body expected.
 The ordering of service starts and stops is based on the dependencies defined for the services.
 If service A requires service B, service A will be stopped before service B is stopped.
 Service B will be started after it has been stopped, and finally service A will be started after service B has been started.
 After the request is made, a status call can be made to check on the status of the service restart operation.
 A cluster must be in the ACTIVE state in order for the restart operation to be allowed.

+The request may require a request body if the provider used to create the cluster requires it.
+See the section on :ref:`Provider Fields <cluster-provider-fields>` for more information.

 HTTP Responses
 ^^^^^^^^^^^^^^